 Gyros: A Greek Sandwich

 Gyros is one of the first words you’ll learn in Greece.
-They consist of rotisserie-cooked meat pieces (usually chicken, pork, lamb, or beef) wrapped in flatbread or pita, along with salad, onions, and various sauces.
+They consist of rotisserie-cooked meat pieces (usually chicken, pork, lamb, or beef) wrapped in flatbread or pita, lettuce, onions, and various sauces.
 Vegetarian versions often include grilled halloumi or feta cheese.
 This is the king of Greek street food!

 Pastitsio: Greek Lasagna